wbaopaul/scATAC-pro/README.md

                                input: raw peak barcode sparse matrix file path
                                output: filtered peak by cell matrix
           get_bam4Cells: extract bam file for cell barcodes and calculate mapping stats
-                               input: bam file for all barcodes
+                               input: bam file for all barcodes and a txt file with each line a cell barcode, the two files are saved by a comma
-                               output: bam file for cell barcodes and mappign stats
+                               output: bam file and mapping stats (optional) for cell barcodes
           clustering: cell clustering
                                input: filtered peak by cell matrix file path
                                output: seurat objects with clustering label in the metadata (.rds file) and